 2. Examples of Agility’s Triumph Within Past Tech Transformations: Parallels to our Current Business Climate of Rapid Digital Convergence.

-Now that I have highlighted that Business Agility is an approach to navigating change, let’s look back at history for a moment.
+Now that I have highlighted that Business Agility is an approach to navigating both physical and digital change, let’s look back at history for a moment.
 Indeed, organizations using new technologies in changing environments is not new.
 Throughout the past, people and organizations have used agility to adapt and leverage new technological advancements.
-Specifically, examples of agility succeeding have included military jet fighter tactics, lean manufacturing, Agile software development, and the IT DevOps movement.
-Also, agility is crucial today for businesses in this era of rapid digital change.
-Indeed, businesses must adopt agile practices to survive.
-Below, I’ll share recent examples of tech transformations that demonstrate how agility helped organizations to navigate change and leverage new technologies for success.
+Without a doubt within this new digital age, businesses must adopt agile practices to survive.
+Below, I’ll share historical examples of tech transformations that demonstrate how agility helped organizations to navigate change and leverage new technologies for success.

-Examples of Organizations Using Agility to Adapt to New Tech
+Historical Examples of Agile Organizations Adapting to New Tech

-So, recent history shows numerous instances where agility is crucial for thriving in a constantly evolving competitive landscape amid technological changes.
-Further, these examples provide continuity and valuable lessons that are highly relevant to modern businesses navigating digitalization.
-Hence, these examples provide strong evidence that agility is a key success factor in today’s rapidly converging digital environment.
-For a detailed discussion of these agile methodologies, see my article, Agile Method Examples That Businesses Can Best Emulate to Empower New Digital Tech for Rapid Decision-Making.
+So, recent history provides numerous examples of how agility enables businesses to thrive in a rapidly evolving competitive landscape driven by technological changes.
+Moreover, these examples offer valuable lessons for modern businesses navigating digitalization.
+Without a doubt, agility is a key factor in achieving success in today’s fast-paced digital environment.
+For a detailed discussion of these agile examples, see my article, Agile Method Examples That Businesses Can Best Emulate to Empower New Digital Tech for Rapid Decision-Making.

 3. An Agile Decision Cycle Within a Dynamic Digital Environment: The Way to Disrupt Competitors, Seize Opportunities, and Overcome Obstacles.

-Example of a Business Agility Decision Cycle (OODA Loop)
+Example of a Business Agility Using The OODA Loop Decision Cycle

-1. Observe Phase.
-First, find out what is happening using Business Intelligence (BI)-Based Descriptive Analytics.
+- Observe Phase.
+First, find out what is happening using Descriptive Analytics.

 “He who can handle the quickest rate of change survives”